 When it is time to return back to your pizza oven and take your pizza out, it is important to be confident in using your wooden peel to do the job.

-You can use a wooden peel to take the pizza out of the oven once it has finished baking, but this is notoriously difficult and will take some practise to peel pizza this way.
+You can use a wooden peel to take the pizza out of the oven once it has finished baking, but this is notoriously difficult (use a turning peel to move the pizza while cooking) and will take some practise to peel pizza this way.
 That said, the pizza peel is a great tool and many chefs love to use them and learn how to operate them properly.
 This is also something that will add fun to making pizza at home.

 Alternatively, you can opt for a metal peel to remove your pizza as well as turning it during the baking process.
 There are many small-size pizza peels that are great for turning and it is far easier to get your pizza out of the oven after baking using one of these metal peels.

 If you still wish to use a wood peel, you should choose one that has a good slant at the end so that as you guide the handle, the paddle will slide directly back under the pizza.